-[CANCELLED] Afrotropes and Art History’s Global Imagination
+[ONLINE] Afrotropes and Art History’s Global Imagination

 PLEASE NOTE: This Date Has Passed

-- Keynote: Huey Copeland
+- Keynote: Professor Huey Copeland - University of Pennsylvania

-- Dr. Sarah Hegenbart - Technical University Munich
+- Sarah Hegenbart - Technical University Munich

 “…an afrotropic analytic requires methodologies mindful of temporal moments and material markers of different states of appearance and disappearance.
 The forms themselves continue to morph; meaning arises in the interstices, in moments of transmutation and exchange, so that art historical inquiry must be alert to the whole ecology that the afrotrope both participates in and actively produces.”